Members of the Association

 - Secretary – Karen Tobin, QAST

-- Tuckshop Convenor Representatives: Deanne O’Neill, Currajong State School; Candice Coopmans, Ormiston State School; Bernadette Sargent, Tallebudgera State School; Erica Koskela, Ormeau State School; Caralyn Christensen, Coombabah State High School; Leanne Hayward, Bli Bli State School
+- Tuckshop Convenor Representatives: Deanne O’Neill, Currajong State School; Bernadette Sargent, Tallebudgera State School; Erica Koskela, Waterford State School; Caralyn Christensen, Coombabah State High School; Leanne Hayward, Bli Bli State School; Carolyn Kong, Wellers Hill State School.

 - P&Cs Qld Representative: Madonna Stewart